AdobeDocs/commerce-admin.en/help/customers/audience-activation.md

 You can activate audiences in a headless Adobe Commerce instance, such as AEM and PWA, to display cart price rules or dynamic blocks based on the audiences.

-### Cart price rules
+### Cart price rules and related product rules

-For cart price rules, a headless storefront communicates to the Experience Platform through the [Commerce Integration Framework (CIF)](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/content-and-commerce/integrations/magento.html).
+For cart price rules and related product rules, a headless storefront communicates to the Experience Platform through the [Commerce Integration Framework (CIF)](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/content/content-and-commerce/integrations/magento.html).
 The framework provides a server-side API that is implemented using GraphQL.
 Audience information, such as a shopper's segment, passes to Commerce through a GraphQL header parameter named: `aep-segments-membership`.

 The overall architecture is as follows: